Specialty Services

-When a functional tooth is removed, the surrounding bone begins to shrink and remodel.
-This can affect chewing, the position of nearby teeth, and your ability to replace the tooth in the future.
-For this reason, we often recommend placing a bone graft at the time of extraction.
-Bone grafting helps stabilize the socket and preserves the natural contours of your jaw, keeping future treatment options, such as implants, more predictable and less invasive.
+When a functional tooth is removed, the surrounding bone naturally begins to shrink and remodel.
+Over time, this can impact chewing, the position of neighboring teeth, and your ability to restore the area in the future.To protect against this, we often recommend bone grafting at the time of extraction.
+This proactive step helps stabilize the area, preserve the natural contours of your jaw, and maintain a strong foundation—making future treatment, such as dental implants, more predictable and less invasive.

 Our doctors are trained in advanced periodontal plastic surgery, using minimally invasive techniques and high magnification for precision.
 Whether restoring lost tissue or enhancing esthetics, we approach each case with a careful eye and commitment to natural, healthy outcomes.
 Your smile should look as good as it feels.